 In your budget, prioritize making your minimum payments.
 If this still seems impossible, call your lenders or creditors and request a payment plan or extension instead of simply missing payments.
 Making those phone calls can be the difference between maintaining your score or letting it drop several points.
 Typically lenders and creditors are sympathetic to your situation, given the current climate.
 The key is to make the call and keep communication open at this time.

 When you are ready to start shopping for a home again, the process may be a little different, depending on when you start your home search.

 For example, there is currently a limit to the number of people allowed at a showing and social distancing is still in place.
 You may find it helpful to take a video tour prior to walking through the home to minimize contact and narrow your list of walkthroughs to only specific homes you are interested in.

 You can learn more about what buyers can expect during or after a pandemic here:

 About Michigan Loan Expert, Julie Krumholz

-Julie Krumholz, is a Rochester Hills mortgage lender at Main Street Bank.
+Julie Krumholz, is a Rochester Hills mortgage lender at Superior National Bank.
 With over 35 years in the mortgage industry, Julie’s goal is to provide the best possible mortgage experience and the most competitive rates.
 Julie has vast experience in FHA loans, VA Loans, USDA loans, portfolio loans, MSHDA loans and more.